Devotional for Thursday November 21st

 Good Morning Everyone,

-Our thought for today: “Don’t foul the land”
+Our thought for today: “Don’t look down on the poor”

 God Bless,